What’s the Big Deal?

 The Jeremy Kyle Show should start collecting data.

 In theory we may have an opportunity to learn something about polygraph accuracy because we have the ideal test subjects – people who are really trying to lie and who protest it when accused...but later admit it.

 Consider the sheer size of the data sample.
 The show has broadcast close to 3,000 episodes since it began in 2005.
 Every show contains three or four different stories and maybe 20% feature lie detectors.
 Many Scientific research groups would kill to get a data set that big.
 So here’s what Jeremy should do:

 For every polygraph test they administer, they should keep a record of what the person’s answer was and whether the polygraph believed them to be lying or innocent.
 Then, for every “liar”, take a record of how many of them admit it later.
 This could be fascinating.
 Granted, a lot of genuine liars will never come forward but there’s no way around that.
 We could still get useful information from such a study.

-Let’s say 70% of accused people admit they were lying.
-That would mean if the test claims you to be lying, there is a minimum 70% chance we can trust the result.
+Let’s say 70% of accused-liars admit they were lying later on.
+That would mean if the test claims you to be lying, there is a 70% chance we can trust the result.
 The remaining 30% could be false accusations or people who haven’t admitted it, but imagine being able to say that the polygraph was at least 70% likely to be accurate on liar conclusions.

 It still wouldn’t be an actual measurement of “how accurate the polygraph is”, because many liars might get put into the truth category like Aldrich Ames.
 The polygraph evidently can’t detect all liars but it would tell us how reliable it is when it claims to find one.